akshell/docs/ref/ak/template/filters.rst

 is performed by the :func:`escapeHTML` function.

-Applying ``escape`` to a value that is already marked for escaping will do nothing, so it is safe to use this function in auto-escaping context.
+Applying ``escape`` to a value that is already marked for escaping will do nothing; so it is safe to use this function in auto-escaping context.
 If you want multiple escaping passes to be applied, use the :filter:`forceEscape` filter.